Code-Institute-Submissions/Portfolio-1-first-project/README.md

 The gallery will provide the user with supporting images to see what the meet ups look like.
 This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
-Gallery

 ## The Sign Up Page

 ![image](https://user-images.githubusercontent.com/119969411/209849104-a394f3f7-69b4-463d-8bec-2bd6e57abc62.png)

-This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
+This page will allow the user to get signed up to the *Youth Centre* to start their journey with the community.
+The user will be able specify if they would like to take part in working weeks, weekends or both types of Youth-care.
 The user will be asked to submit their full name and email address.
-Sign Up

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-Features Left to Implement
-Another feature idea
+The help link (how to document), in the navigation bar - on all of the site pages, will give more details of ie. what happens during and after the SignUp.

+In the "help" (how to document), we will add features as future realeases etc.

 # Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+The site has been tested within the timeline and resources given, on different devices and different browser.
+Tools as jigsaw.w3.org, valitator.w3.org, webaccessability.com, caniuse.com and diffchecker, plus more have been used to ensure a stable site -before deployment.

+Media queries for smal screen size's has solved all opened normal issues before deployment.

+One open minor Issue - to be postsponed and lifted out oh this deployment is:
+1. On very, very small devices that opens the site from the "Facebook Messenger APP", the alignment on the site differs comparing to other browsers(so it seems like the APP uses it's own browser?).
+  *  This can be solved now and after deployment, by adding media queries for any devise that shows this issue (ie. user reports the "error").
+  *  Most likely, we will get no report from users regarding this "bug" (chanses of this scenario is minor).
+  *  Most likely, the amount of users getting this "error" is minor and workaround exists.
+     - To get past this issue (if a user gets the site link posted on the messenger APP and has a tiny devise) - then the user can open site on another browser.
+     - Another browser would be like ex. "open page on samsung internet" for a samsung smartphone (with a very very small screen).
+  *  So with a first line support, the answer (work around) would be to tell the user to open in other browser.
+  *  A secondline support could solve the bug easy (if reported).

+Whit all this above issue considered, the best option is to push this release and see if a fix can be implemented later on.

 ## Validator Testing